VitorCarvalho67/VitorCarvalho67/README.md

 # <img src="https://github.githubassets.com/images/mona-whisper.gif" height="48" /> About Me:

-My name is **Vitor Carvalho** and I'm a 17-year-old student interested in Data Science.
-I'm currently focused on learning how to program new technologies and develop my skills in this area.
+My name is Vitor Carvalho and I am a 17-year-old student interested in full stack and machine learning projects.
+I am currently focused on learning to program new technologies and developing my skills in this area.
 Here are some ideas to get you started:

-- 🐡  I’m currently working on improving my programming skills and learning more about data analysis and machine learning.
+- 🐡  I'm currently working to improve my programming skills and learn more about server side performance and DevOps.

-- 👨‍💻  I’m currently learning Python, Kotlin, and Go, as well as the basics of statistics and data visualization.
+- 👨‍💻  I'm currently learning TypeScript, Vue, Rust and Go as well as the basics of statistics and recommendation algorithms.

 - 🐱‍👤  I’m looking to collaborate on any projects related to machine learning.

-- 🐮  I’m looking for help with advanced programming concepts and techniques in Python and other programming languages.
+- 🐮  I'm looking for help with advanced programming concepts and techniques in Python and other programming languages.

 - 📫 How to reach me: You can contact me through my email srcarvalhox@proton.me or via my GitHub profile VitorCarvalho67.

 - 🤖 Pronouns: he/him
-- ⚡ Fun fact: In my free time, I enjoy playing video games and reading about the latest advancements in technology.
+- ⚡ Fun fact: in my free time, I like to play games, read about the latest advances in technology and what's happening in the world.

 # 💻 Tech Stack: